RobertZ2011/bibe-docs/base/interrupts.md

 R/O/I

 ISR_ENTER
-R/W/0 - Writing a one to any bit will trigger a software interrupt
+R/W/0 - Writing any value to this register will trigger a software interrupt

 ISR_EXIT
 R/W/0 - Writing a one to any bit will exit interrupt mode